Andrés Nieto

-Rafael Andrés Nieto Rondón (born 29 April 1996) is a professional footballer who plays as an attacking midfielder for Liga 1 club Bhayangkara Presisi.
+Rafael Andrés Nieto Rondón (born 29 April 1996) is a professional footballer who plays as an attacking midfielder.
 Born in Colombia, he represents Cambodia at international level.

 Club career

 Nieto has played in four countries, mostly in North America, South America, and Caribbean.
 In 2020, he joined Phnom Penh Crown of the Cambodian Premier League, becoming the first ever Colombian to do so.